cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 It is up to the application to ensure that encryptions and decryptions are done in the proper sequence, so that encryption and decryption nonces align.
-If a Seal or Open operation would cause the `seq` field to overflow, then the implementation MUST return an error.
+If `Context.Seal` or `Context.Open` would cause the `seq` field to overflow, then the implementation MUST fail with an error.
 (In the pseudocode below, `IncrementSeq` fails with an error when `seq` overflows, which causes `Context.Seal` and `Context.Open` to fail accordingly.)
 Note that the internal Seal and Open calls inside correspond to the context's AEAD algorithm.